rafaelrinaldi/slush-node-module/README.md

 ?
 What is the URL of your website? http://rinaldi.io
 ?
 Will you need a CLI?
 No
 ?
 Will you register this module to Bower's registry?
 No ?
+Would you like to add a contributing guide?
+Yes
+?
 Should we move on?
 (Y/n)
 ```